-Pursuant to our contract with the Omaha School District, we are pleased to submit the Fifty-Third Annual Actuarial Report of the Omaha School Employees' Retirement System (OSERS).
-This valuation has been performed as of September 1, 2004 for the plan year ending August 31, 2005.
+Pursuant to our contract with the Omaha School District, we are pleased to submit the Fifty-Fifth Annual Actuarial Report of the Omaha School Employees' Retirement System (OSERS).
+This valuation has been performed as of September 1, 2006 for the plan year ending August 31, 2007.
+The major findings of the valuation are contained in this report.
+This report reflects the benefit provisions and contribution rates in effect as of September 1, 2006.

-The actuarial valuation is based upon employee data and assets of the retirement fund furnished by OSERS and upon factors prepared and/or in use by Milliman, Inc. In preparing our report, we relied, without audit, on information (some oral and some written) supplied by the System's staff.
+The actuarial valuation is based upon employee data and assets of the retirement fund furnished by OSERS and upon factors prepared and/or in use by Milliman, Inc. In preparing this report, we relied, without audit, on information (some oral and some written) supplied by the System's staff.
 This information includes, but is not limited to, statutory provisions, member data and financial information.
+In our examination of these data, we have found them to be reasonably consistent and comparable with data used for other purposes.
+Since the valuation results are dependent on the integrity of the data supplied, the results can be expected to differ if the underlying data is incomplete or missing.
 It should be noted that if any data or other information is inaccurate or incomplete, our calculations may need to be revised.
+Because certain groups of employees were involved in negotiations at the time this report was prepared, an assumed salary increase of 3.5% was applied to the salary data for those employees to estimate the annual salary for the plan year ending August 31, 2007.

-On the basis of the foregoing, we hereby certify that, to the best of our knowledge and belief, this report is complete and accurate and has been prepared in accordance with generally recognized and accepted principles and practices which are consistent with the principles prescribed by the Actuarial Standards Board (ASB) and the Code of Professional Conduct and Qualification Standards for Public Statements of Actuarial Opinion of the American Academy of Actuaries.
+On the basis of the foregoing, we hereby certify that, to the best of our knowledge and belief, this report is complete and accurate and has been prepared in accordance with generally recognized and accepted actuarial principles and practices which are consistent with the Actuarial Standards of Practice promulgated by the Actuarial Standards Board and the applicable Guides to Professional Conduct, amplifying Opinions, and supporting Recommendations of the American Academy of Actuaries.

-We hereby further certify that all costs, liabilities, rates of interest and other factors for the System have been determined on the basis of actuarial assumptions and methods which are internally consistent, individually reasonable (taking into account the experience of the System and reasonable expectations of future experience); and which, in combination, offer our best estimate of anticipated experience under the System.
+We further certify that all costs, liabilities, rates of interest and other factors for the System have been determined on the basis of actuarial assumptions and methods which are individually reasonable (taking into account the experience of the System and reasonable expectations); and which, in combination, offer our best estimate of anticipated experience affecting the System.
 Nevertheless, the emerging costs will vary from those presented in this report to the extent actual experience differs from that projected by the actuarial assumptions.
 The Board of Trustees has the final decision regarding the appropriateness of the assumptions and adopted them as indicated in Appendix C.